-Types Evaluation criteria and data collection methodologies Expression of eva luation Evaluation of Corporate(Stocks) Conducted based on each institution's own criteria (e.g. whether evaluation focuses on risks or comprehensive evaluation of risks and opportunities) Many based on subscriber pay model, and quantitative and qualitative data that forms the basis of evaluation is obtained through public information, questionnaires, etc. Various forms of evaluation expression, such as quantitative scoring and qualitative rating, depending on providers.
-Evaluation of ESG related bonds and loans • Usually refer to internal and external criteria related to bonds and evaluate the degree of compliance with them.
-Second Party Opinion Opinions on consistency with relevant principles, and the eligibility of the fund allocation business
+Types Evaluation criteria and data collection methodologies Expression of evaluation Evaluation of Corporate(Stocks) Conducted based on each institution's own criteria (e.g. whether evaluation focuses on risks or comprehensive evaluation of risks and opportunities) Many based on subscriber pay model, and quantitative and qualitative data that forms the basis of evaluation is obtained through public information, questionnaires, etc. Various forms of evaluation expression, such as quantitative scoring and qualitative rating, depending on providers.
+Evaluation of ESG related bonds and loans Usually refer to internal and external criteria related to bonds and evaluate the degree of compliance with them.
+Certain range and type of discretion and responsibility depending of classification summarized right.
+Many issuer pay model, and data that forms the basis of evaluation is obtained directly from companies.
+Second Party Opinion Opinions on consistency with relevant principles, and the eligibility of the fund allocation business and the eligibility of the issuer Verification Verification of consistency with external standards Certification Certification necessary for assigning a specific bond naming in light of external standards Scoring/Rating Scoring or rating